The application deadline for Spring 2018 is January 15, 2018.

-CUNY SPH recognizes that some students may wish to be admitted to the School of Public Health for the purpose of taking courses not necessarily leading to an advanced degree.
-Admission to the School of Public Health may be granted, subject to the following provisions.
+CUNY SPH recognizes that some students may wish to be admitted to the school for the purpose of taking courses not necessarily leading to an advanced degree.
+Admission to CUNY SPH may be granted, subject to the provisions listed on this page.

-Prospective DPH Environmental and Occupational Health, Epidemiology, and Health Policy and Management students who need MPH corse courses for admission, must first apply through SOPHAS before they are granted permission to take MPH courses.
+Prospective DPH Environmental and Occupational Health, Epidemiology, and Health Policy and Management students who need MPH core courses for admission must first apply through SOPHAS before they are granted permission to take MPH courses.
 Prospective DPH Community, Society, and Health students are encouraged to contact the Office of Admissions (email@example.com) to have their Master’s transcript evaluated.

 To be considered for non-degree admission, you must complete the 3 steps below: